Substance Use Disorder

 What causes drug abuse or dependence?

 Cultural and societal factors determine what are acceptable or allowable forms of drug or alcohol use.
 Public laws determine what kind of drug use is legal or illegal.
 The question of what type of substance use can be considered normal or acceptable remains controversial.
-These medical disorders, substance abuse and dependence, are caused by multiple factors including genetic vulnerability, environmental stressors, social pressures, individual personality characteristics, and psychiatric problems.
-However, which of these factors has the biggest influence in any one person cannot be determined in all cases.
+Substance abuse and dependence are caused by multiple factors, including genetic vulnerability, environmental stressors, social pressures, individual personality characteristics, and psychiatric problems.
+But which of these factors has the biggest influence in any one person cannot be determined in all cases.

 What are the symptoms of drug abuse or dependence?

-The following are the most common behaviors that indicate an individual is having a problem with drug or alcohol abuse.
-However, each individual may experience symptoms differently.
+The following are the most common behaviors that mean a person is having a problem with drug or alcohol abuse.
+But each person may have slightly different symptoms.
 Symptoms may include:

-Taking risks, such as sexual risks or driving under the influence of a substance
+Taking risks, such as sexual risks or driving under the influence.

 The symptoms of drug or alcohol abuse may resemble other medical problems or psychiatric conditions.
 Always consult your doctor for a diagnosis.